 In 1995, in Saint Louis du Senegal, a Triangle workshop – TENQ – took place as part of Africa 95.

-Artists at TENQ worked in an empty school, it was almost derelict, with glassless windows but working fluorescent strip lights.
-I made a piece with a philosophy teacher I met there, where I made a latex cast from the enormous blackboard, including the chalked text of this teacher philosopher.
-The cast was then stretched and stapled, like a canvas, onto a frame.
+The participating artists worked in an empty school, it was almost derelict, with glassless windows but working fluorescent strip lights.
+I made a sculpture titled Premierement mettre les choses en place…with a philosophy teacher there, where I took a liquid latex cast from the blackboard, taking an impression of the chalked text of the teacher philosopher.
+The dried latex cast was then stretched and stapled, like a canvas, onto a frame for exhibition.

 Something to do with osmosis – I was interested by the non branded plastic bags (no supermarkets only street markets).